The Best Vegetarian Costco Finds in 2021

 Black Bean Burgers

-That being said, this chipotle black bean patty is GREAT.
+That being said, this chipotle black bean patty is great.
 I first had them at my sister’s house a few years ago and love how big and meaty they are.
 For roughly $1 a patty, these are a pretty good deal considering the size and quality.

-Tip: If you can’t find the veggies burgers, try making your own black bean and sweet potato burger patty!
+If you can’t find the veggies burgers, try making your own black bean and sweet potato burger patty!

-Nuts
+Nuts and Seeds

 For example, I always have to have pistachios in my pantry.
-They are one of my favorite snacks and my 3-year-old son loves to crack open the shell and eat them!
+They are one of my favorite snacks, and my 3-year-old son loves to crack open the shell and eat them!

 I also love to keep pumpkin seeds in stock.
 Pumpkin seeds are rich in zinc, iron and calcium.
 I throw these on oatmeal, yogurt, salads, and anywhere I want a satisfying crunch.
+Bulk almonds are also a great option and can be used anywhere you use walnuts, pumpkin seeds, or pistachios.

 I highly recommend making this pumpkin pesto risotto with these pumpkin seeds.

-Bread Loaves
+Healthy Bread

 Ever since I was introduced to Dave’s Killer Bread a few years ago for a client project, it’s become my go-to bread of choice.
 I especially love the backstory of the company and the fact that the bread is indeed, killer.